-Migrate the given VM to the destination host.
+-M

+Description Migrate the given VM to the destination host.
 When you set the vmid to ANY, Moab migrates the VM to any available eligible hypervisor.
-For this to work, the following conditions must be met:
+For this to work, the following conditions must be met: The VM reports a CPULOAD, and it is greater than 0.
+The VM's AMEMORY is less than its CMEMORY.
+This indicates that some memory is currently in use and tells Moab that the RM is reporting memory correctly.
+The VM's state is not "Unknown."
+All hypervisors report a CPULOAD, and it is less than its CMEMORY.
+All hypervisors report an AMEMORY, and it is less than its CMEMORY.

-- The VM reports a CPULOAD, and it is greater than 0. - The VM's AMEMORY is less than its CMEMORY.
-This indicates that some memory is currently in use and tells Moab that the RM is reporting memory correctly. - The VM's state is not "Unknown." - All hypervisors report a CPULOAD, and it is greater than 0. - All hypervisors report an AMEMORY, and it is less than its CMEMORY. - All hypervisors report a hypervisor type.
+Example > mvmctl -M dsthost=node05 myNewVM

 -q

 Name Query

-Format <vmid>[blocking] [xml]</vmid>
+Format <vmid> [blocking] [xml]</vmid>

 Description Queries the specified VM; that is, it returns detailed information about the given VM.
-May be used with or without the $xml$ flag.
+May be used with or without the $-xml$ flag.
 ALL may also be used to display information about all VMs.
-This option gathers information from the Moab cache which prevents it from waiting for the scheduler, but the $blocking$ option can be used to bypass the cache and allow waiting for the scheduler.
+This option gathers information from the Moab cache which prevents it from waiting for the scheduler, but the $-blocking$ option can be used to bypass the cache and allow waiting for the scheduler.

-Example > mvmctl -q myNewVM > mvmctl -q ALLblocking > mvmctl -q ALLxml
+Example { > mvmctl -q myNewVM

--w
+-W

 Name Constraint

 Format state=drained

 Description Overrides the HIDEDRAINED DISPLAYFLAGS attribute allowing display of VMs in a DRAINED state.

 Example > mvmctl -q -w state=drained